Diamondfan/CTC_pytorch/README.md

+## Update:
+Update to pytorch1.2 and python3.

-# End-to-End Automatic Speech recogniton
+# CTC-based Automatic Speech Recogniton
-This is an END-To-END system for speech recognition based on CTC implemented with pytorch.
+This is a CTC-based speech recognition system with pytorch.

 At present, the system only supports phoneme recognition.

-You can also do it at word-level, but you may get a high error rate.
+You can also do it at word-level and may get a high error rate.

 Another way is to decode with a lexcion and word-level language model using WFST which is not included in this system.